Journal of Neuroscience Research

 Online ISSN: 1097-4547

-The Journal of Neuroscience Research (JNR) publishes novel research results that will advance our understanding of the development, functions and diseases of the nervous system, using molecular, cellular, and systems approaches.
+The Journal of Neuroscience Research (JNR) publishes novel research results that will advance our understanding of the development, functions and diseases of the nervous system, using molecular, cellular, systems, and translational approaches.
 JNR features full-length papers, reviews, commentaries, and letter’s to the editor.
 All new manuscripts should be submitted online via our website, at http://mc.manuscriptcentral.com/jnr.

 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.